 (This study shows the average values of the effect of 31 different TM studies.)Ref.
 American Psychologist 42: 879–881, 1987

-Reduction of stress, in itself, is actually a side benefit of what really happens – we get back in contact with our true inner nature and everything inappropriate starts to melt away – see transcending = the highest human experience.
+Reduction of stress, in itself, is actually a side effect of what really happens – we get back in contact with our true inner nature and everything that is unnatural just starts to melts away.

 For more scientific research on the effects of Transcendent Meditation on stress reduction click on the scientific research tab on top of this page.